oasc/oasc-mims/interaction/oasc-mim7-places.md

   * Download Services \(OGC WFS, WCS, SOS, ATOM Feeds, [SensorThings API](https://github.com/INSPIRE-MIF/gp-ogc-sensorthings-api), [OGC API - Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md)\)

 #### Data encoding
+The [INSPIRE data specifications](https://inspire.ec.europa.eu/Technical-Guidelines) define common data models, code lists, map layers and additional metadata on the interoperability to be used when exchanging spatial datasets.
+In addition, a dedicated [Location Core Vocabulary](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/solution/core-location-vocabulary/release/100) provides a minimum set of classes and properties for describing a location represented as an address, a geographic name, or a geometry.

   * [GML](https://github.com/INSPIRE-MIF/application-schemas)
   * [GeoJSON](https://github.com/INSPIRE-MIF/2017.2/blob/master/GeoJSON/geojson-encoding-rule.md)
   * [GeoPackage](https://github.com/INSPIRE-MIF/gp-geopackage-encodings)

 #### Validation

-An advantage of INSPIRE is the ability to validate metadata, services and data aginst the technical provisions listed above.
+An advantage of INSPIRE is the ability to validate metadata, services and data against the technical provisions listed above.
 To this end, the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/), fully based on open source components, is being used.
+Local instances of the tool can be deployed within the cities own infrastructures in addition to the centrally available solution.